smeredith/smeredith.github.io/_drafts/interface.md

 - route DTR to the microcontroller for future use,
 - mount the indicator LEDs on the outside of the case,
 - add an LED to the microcontroller to indicate PTT timeout.

+If I allow the microcontroller access to the serial port TX and RX lines, I could implement a configuration interface via the serial port.
+Then I could eliminate the DIP switches and/or VOX trimpots.
+It's a tradeoff between opening the case and opening a terminal program.
+I don't know if this is a good idea or not.

+If I were to start this project over from scratch, I would start with the DRA-45 or DRA-65, depending on whether or not I think the VOX level controls on my board are worth anything.
+If not, then I would use the DRA-65 which already has VOX.

+Since I'm already building a PCB and circuit, another option is to just start with a bare Cmedia chip, duplicating the DRA's audio functionality.
+Some of the circuity on the DRA boards is boilerplate to support the Cmedia chip: the crystal and bunch of capacitors.
+I wouldn't need the 555 and related components or the transistors because LED and GPIO output would be connected to inputs on the microcontroller, which would implement the heartbeat protection in firmware.
+The interesting bits are the audio paths.
+I'd borrow those as-is.

+Would a more powerful microcontroller and I2S audo from a Cmedia chip simplify VOX?
+This would eliminate all the discrete components of the VOX circuit, but at the expense of a more complicated microcontroller.
+Maybe at that point would be better to go all in with something like [this setup with a Teensy board.](http://www.kk5jy.net/AnyRig-v1/).

+Maybe a microcontroller is a bad idea in an RFI environment.
+I guess I will find out.